String-Gaurav/K6-PerformanceTests/README.md

   3. Monitor database connection pool during peak load
 ```

-The AI looks at your test results and tells you:
+Basically, it does the analysis work for you and tells you:
-- What's working well
+- What's actually working well
-- What needs attention
+- What you should be worried about
-- Specific steps to improve performance
+- Specific things you can do to make it better

 ## Common Issues and Solutions